ageoftech/hyperv-vm-builder/readme.md

 ## 📁 Configuration

-The script expects a configuration directory named after the `ConfigName` parameter, which defines all VM provisioning parameters (e.g., template name, network, credentials, etc.).
+The script expects a configuration directory named after the `ConfigName` parameter, which defines all VM provisioning parameters (template name, network, credentials, etc.).

 Two samples are provided, for **linux** and **windows**, with:
 - **data** directory containing files copied to created VM
 - **scripts** directory containing shell scripts executed after VM creation
 - **update.sh** or **update.ps1** to update created VM
 - **get-infos.sh** or **get-infos.ps1** to get useful informations like version numbers, access tokens, ... depending on packages installed on created VM.
-These informations are stored in **logs** directory
+These informations are stored in **logs** directory.

 ## 📌 Requirements